-These are the journalists killed in the first month of Russia’s war on Ukraine
+These are the journalists killed during Russia’s war on Ukraine

 War in Ukraine: What you need to know

-The latest: President Biden has landed in Europe for urgent talks starting Thursday with NATO, the Group of Seven and the European Council.
-As Russia’s invasion of Ukraine reached the one-month mark, President Zelensky called for a global protest, urging people everywhere to take to the streets and denounce Russian aggression.

-The fight: Russia — which has launched more than 1,000 missiles so far — is increasingly relying on “dumb” bombs to wear cities and civilians down.
-Russia’s assault on Ukraine has been extensive with strikes and attacks across the entire country, and Russia has been accused of committing war crimes.
+The latest: The International Committee of the Red Cross will make another attempt Saturday to evacuate civilians from the war-torn port city of Mariupol, after Friday’s efforts failed due to what the group called “impossible” conditions.
+Roughly 100,000 people remain trapped in Mariupol, according to Kyiv.
+Meanwhile, online peace talks between Moscow and Kyiv took place Friday, in the aftermath of a fuel depot fire in a Russian border city that the Kremlin blamed on a Ukrainian strike.

+The fight: Nearly five weeks into their invasion, Russian forces continue to mount sporadic attacks on civilian targets in a number of Ukrainian cities.
+Russia has been accused of committing war crimes.

-The weapons: Ukraine is making use weapons like Javelin antitank missiles and Switchblade “kamikaze” drones from the United States and other allies to combat the superior numbers and heavier weaponry of the Russian military.
+The weapons: Ukraine is making use of weapons such as Javelin antitank missiles and Switchblade “kamikaze” drones, provided by the United States and other allies.
+Russia has used an array of weapons against Ukraine, some of which have drawn the attention and concern of analysts.

-Oil prices: Sanctions on Russia are helping gas prices hit new highs.
-Here’s why — and how long the surge could last.

 In Russia: Putin has locked down the flow of information within Russia, where the war isn’t even being called a war.
-“Information warriors” from around the world are working to penetrate Putin’s propaganda wall.
+The last independent newsletter in Russia suspended its operations Monday.

+Photos: Post photographers have been on the ground from the very beginning of the war — here’s some of their most powerful work.

 How you can help: Here are ways those in the U.S. can help support the Ukrainian people as well as what people around the world have been donating.